Skip to main content

 async (data) => {

-lastProcessedSlot = data.slot;
+lastProcessedSlot = Number(data.transaction.slot);

 }